Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 • Improves circulation

-Just a small reminder: If using Clay Sage Essential Oil, test a small area of skin in order to avoid any skin irritations.
+Just a small reminder: If using Clay Sage Essential Oil, test a small area of skin to avoid any skin irritations.

 It was rated that the sleep quality improved significantly for those drinking passion flower tea compared to those drinking placebo tea.